bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

  nonce: 28

-Grouping Oprations for Asset Issuing
+Grouping Oprations for Token Issuing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A transaction can consist of multiple operations, each pointing to a specific transaction content.
-Two operations are needed to issue an asset: AssetIssueOperation, and AccountSetMetadataOperation.
+Two operations are needed to issue tokens: AssetIssueOperation, and AccountSetMetadataOperation.

-The specific code for grouping operations for asset issuing is as follows:
+The specific code for grouping operations for token issuing is as follows:

 ::